loveconomics/loveconomics.github.io/_pages/about.md

 I also work on broader macroeconomic questions such as business cycles and consumer finance.

+I am currently completing my PhD in Economics at the University of Miami under the supervision of David L. Kelly.

 Outside of academia, I love spending time with wife, our son and our long-haired dachshund, Toni.
 I also compete in triathlons.

 ## Upcoming Presentations